OmerShapira/ShadowMaps/README.md

 A Proof-Of-Concept program that optimzes a walk in the city to avoid the sun.
 Or noise.
 Or hamster sightings.

+Concept by Nitzan Bartov and Omer Shapira.
+Written by Omer Shapira.

 ## Usage

 Don't use this yet.